 As the sensually curved rose gold lugs, the bezel of the piece was polished and micro-blasted in order to produce a silky, soft to touch textures.

 As to the inner workings of the new Seconde Retrograde, it is powered by the same Caliber DW1102 self-winding movement that animated the Academia version.

-Featuring 21 jewels and beating at a pretty much standard frequency of 28,800 vph, this is actually the well-known ETA 2892-A2 caliber that features the same 30-second retrograde small seconds module that was supplied by the Swiss-based complications specialist Agenhor: a small company, which is responsible for the stunning complications that we have seen in the gorgeous Hermes Arceau Temps Suspendu; the limited edition ultra-expensive Harry Winston Premier Excenter Perpetual Calendar Platinum; and the playful Van Cleef & Arpels Poetic Complication Five weeks in a balloon watches.
+Featuring 21 jewels and beating at a pretty much standard frequency of 28,800 vph, this is actually the well-known ETA 2892-A2 caliber that features the same 30-second retrograde small seconds module that was supplied by the Swiss-based complications specialist Agenhor: a small company, which is responsible for the stunning complications that we have seen in 2011 Hermes Arceau Temps Suspendu; the limited edition ultra-expensive Harry Winston Premier Excenter Perpetual Calendar Platinum; and the playful Van Cleef & Arpels Poetic Complication Five weeks in a balloon watches.

 As you may have already guessed, it is also the same movement that powered the 2009 version of the timekeeper.

-The minimum suggested price fro this model is set predictably high at €28,500: normally, you would be charged a similar amount of cash for a “full” rose gold timekeeper with a more interesting movement inside.
+The minimum suggested price for this model is set predictably high at €28,500: normally, you would be charged a similar amount of cash for a “full” rose gold timekeeper with a more interesting movement inside.
 I would probably be right to call the gadget severely overpriced, but something tells me that in this niche it is more about an artifact’s ‘perceived value’ and your ability to pay the bill rather some vague “value for money” ratio: you either can afford one and are ready to pay or you just can’t.
 End of story.

 Build Quality: 5/5